SFTtech/openage/README.md

 primarily aimed at POSIX platforms such as **GNU/Linux**, comparable in its goals to projects like [OpenMW](https://openmw.org/), [OpenRA](http://openra.net/) and [OpenTTD](http://openttd.org/).

-openage uses the original game data files (such as sounds and graphics), but (for obvious reasons) doesn't ship them.
+openage uses the original game assets (such as sounds and graphics), but (for obvious reasons) doesn't ship them.
 To play, you require *an original AoE2: AoC installation* (wine is your friend; in the near future, setup discs will be supported).

 [![build status](https://travis-ci.org/SFTtech/openage.png?branch=master)](https://travis-ci.org/SFTtech/openage)